ericwooshem/DIY-Frugal-Arduino-CO2-Sensor/README.md

 - If the first value is 0, this is a known bug.
 Simply ignore that value.
 - If unusual values persist, check that the cable is firmly plugged into the sensor, and the wires are properly connected to the breadboard and Arduino.
 - Try swapping the cable to the other port on the SCD-30 sensor.
--

 ## Accessing and Using Collected CO₂ Data

-After using the CO₂ sensor for some time, you may want to analyze the data to see whether the places you have been are safe.
+When using the sensor, you can simply read the values from the screen.
+However, to get a more complete picture of how safe each place you have been is, it is necessary to analyze the data in aggregate.
 You can upload the data to your computer from the (micro) SD card, put it into a spreadsheet program, and create graphs or analyze it.

 1. Remove the (Micro) SD card from the adapter module by pressing firmly and releasing until it springs out, then pulling it out gently.
 2. Connect the (Micro) SD card to your computer, using adapters if necessary.
 3. Copy the file on the card “CO2_Data.TXT” and change the file extension to ".csv".
 4. Open it with Microsoft Excel, Libre Office Calc, Google Sheets, or other spreadsheet software.
+You may need to right click then select "Open with" and choose your spreadsheet software if the computer defaults to another application.
 3. If you get a pop-up window asking how to import the data, choose the automatic selection or split by ";".
-5. The data should be imported.
+5. Click "OK."The data should be imported.

 ![Data import demo](https://github.com/ericwooshem/DIY-Frugal-Arduino-CO2-Sensor/blob/main/Graphics/CO2_Data_Import_Demo.png)

 ### Data Analysis Tricks

-- We suggest downloading the data and deleting the file from the SD card between every time you use the sensor so that it is easy to track what each set of data corresponds to.
+- We suggest that you download the data file and delete it from the SD card after you use the sensor each day so that you can more easily keep track of your data and where you collected the data.
-- Convert time in HH:MM:SS to separate columns for hours, minutes, and seconds by opening the text file in a text editor and doing "Find & Replace."
+- To convert time in HH:MM:SS to separate columns for hours, minutes, and seconds, open the text file in a text editor and do "Find & Replace."
 Find ":" and replace with ";" then import to the spreadsheet software with the ";" delimiter.
 - The first data point is recorded as 0 because the Arduino tries to record data before the initial reading is complete.
 This is incorrect and should be deleted.
 - Every time the Arduino is powered off and restarted, it will append the initial set of data but add a new line with the date in the form YYYY-MM-DD.
-	- Sometimes our sensor gets bumped and restarts unexpectedly.
+	- Sometimes the sensor gets bumped and restarts unexpectedly.
 Searching for "-" can detect these errors.
 The date line needs to be removed before graphing.
 	- If you use the sensor for several days between downloading the data, look for these date lines to figure out when each chunk of data was collected.
+	- If the sensor is left on continuously past midnight, it will not create a new date line but simply jump to 00:00:00.

 ## Testing & Validation

 - Outside away from people and buildings, the sensor should read between 400 and 500 ppm.
 - If you breathe directly on the sensor, it should read over 10,000 and up to 40,000.
 - The sensor is very sensitive to nearby sources of CO₂.
 For example, we observed that the sensor reads 500-550 ppm when we walk outside with it in our backpack because our breath is enough to raise the CO₂ levels locally.
-- One sensor was used in a college undergraduate lab course.
+- A version of this sensor was used in a college undergraduate lab course.
 Students were asked to analyze the sensor's accuracy.
 The sensor typically performed with readings consistently about 50 ppm too high.
 - Calibration is very difficult and not recommended.
 The sensors come pre-calibrated if ordered from Adafruit.

 ## Comparison to Aranet Sensor